stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ![data](../fig/folders/slide_docs2.png)

 ### Examples
-The number of subdirectories and nested folders will grow based  on many contributing factors like the complexity of a project, the length of a project or the number  of team members working on a project.
-A multi-year project that may result in lots of folders and files, this is to encourage you to establish a structure ahead of the project and adapt the workflow as needed and to remain  organized throughout the duration of the project.
+How many folders and how deeply nested subfolders you use will depend on many factors, such as the complexity or length of the project or the number of collaborators working on a project.
+A multi-year project with many contributors and subcontracors may result in lots of folders and files.

-You don't want to let the hierarchy get too deep so think of ways to streamline folders where you can and how you organize your folders really depends on the attributes that are most helpful to your project and, again, how many files you will be working with.
+You should try to establish a structure early and be prepared to adapt it as needed to remain organized throughout the duration of the project.
+The best way to organize your folders really depends on the attributes that are most helpful to your project and, again, how many files you will be working with.

 ![data](../fig/folders/slide_ex1.png)